-Max Fixations: Display only the first n fixations.
-If more fixations are in the data, later fixations are truncated.
+The Eye X and Eye Y coordinate parameters need to be set to valid data columns: The X and/or Y data columns are currently not set.
+If no columns are selectable, the node is probably connected to an output that does not contain any column that could be used for a heat map.
+In this case, connect this node to another output.
 The X and Y coordinate parameters need to be set to distinct data columns: You have selected the same columns for both X and Y fixation coordinates.
 Please select a different X or Y column in the settings of this node.